-- 2. Article 5 shall apply from 1 January 2015. - 3.
-Article 3(1) shall apply from 1 January 2020.
+- (a) at least six months before such a CSD outsources its activities to the relevant public entity, and - (b) from 1 January 2016 at the latest. - 3.
+Article 3(1) shall apply from 1 January 2025.

 This Regulation shall be binding in its entirety and directly applicable in all Member States.